Datenverlust/SemanticDecomposition/README.txt

 4. Install JWKTL: mvn clean install
 5. Adapt all versions of the above libraries in the appropriate pom.xml.

-Please keep in mind that the first setup and running the test and example projects might take a wile, since WordNet, Wikipedia and Wikidata have to be downloaded and converted into databases.
+Please keep in mind that the first setup and running the test and example projects might take a while, since WordNet, Wikipedia and Wikidata have to be downloaded and converted into databases.

 //////////////////////////
 Trouble shooting: